Victoria Monét: Early life

-Monét was born in Georgia and moved to Sacramento, California, as a child.
-Her mother is L'Tanya Chestang-Cubit (née Lovett) and her maternal grandmother was Cassaundria Lovett of Mobile, Alabama.
-She has a half-brother named Michael Cubit, Jr. In Catholic elementary school, she appeared on stage in holiday plays, and in church she sang in the youth choir.
-In junior high school she formed her own dance group; this led to teaching at two dance studios.
+Monét was born in Atlanta, Georgia, on May 1, 1989, and moved to Sacramento as a teen when her parents relocated for work.
+In Catholic elementary school, she appeared on stage in holiday plays, and in church she sang in the youth choir.
+In junior high school, she formed her own dance group; this led to teaching at two dance studios.
 She attended Sheldon High School in Sacramento after pleading with her mother to change their address so that she could participate in Sheldon's performing arts program.